Consumer Medicine Information

 The dose will depend on your height and weight.
 Your doctor will calculate your body surface area in square meters (m2) and will determine the dose you should receive.

-The standard dose of Jevtana is 25mg per square metre.
+The standard dose of Jevtana is 20 mg per square metre.
 Your doctor may decide on an alternative dose depending on your condition.

 As part of your treatment for prostate cancer, you will also take an oral corticosteroid medicine (prednisone or prednisolone) daily.